hannobraun/caterpillar/README.md

 constraint, due to their combination of simplicity, conciseness, and natural support for chaining operations.
 That comes at the cost of familiarity.

-Further information in daily thoughts [2024-05-03](https://capi.hannobraun.com/daily/2024-05-03), [2024-05-04](https://capi.hannobraun.com/daily/2024-05-04), [2024-05-05](https://capi.hannobraun.com/daily/2024-05-05),
+See the following daily thoughts for further information:
+[2024-05-03](https://capi.hannobraun.com/daily/2024-05-03),
+[2024-05-04](https://capi.hannobraun.com/daily/2024-05-04),
+[2024-05-05](https://capi.hannobraun.com/daily/2024-05-05),